JLiangHe/jlianghe.github.io/index.md

 </p>

 <p>
-My research interest lies in the intersection of statistics and machine learning.
-If you share common interests with me or want to have a chat, feel free to contact me.
-I’m open to conversation and excited about exploring new topics. :-)
+My research focuses on the intersection of statistics and machine learning.
+If you share these interests or simply want to chat, feel free to reach out.
+I'm always open to new conversations and excited about exploring new topics. :-)
 </p>

 <p>